Winter flu jab

 Given that M.E. is listed as a neurological condition by NHS England, SNOMED (the system used by GPs in England for electronic health records) and the World Health Organisation, it therefore follows that people with M.E. should be eligible for a free flu jab.

 However, this isn’t quite as straightforward as it should be, and we do hear from people whose GPs consider them not eligible.
-We are developing a template letter/email you can use to share with your health professional about this, Why I'm eligible for the free flu vaccine; this also signposts to further information for doctors, including an online learning module about M.E.
+We have produced a resource you can share with your health professional about this, Why I'm eligible for the free flu vaccine; this also signposts to further information for doctors, including an online learning module about M.E.

 If you prefer to book and pay for a vaccination yourself, there are numerous pharmacies offering low-cost flu jabs.
 Prices at the time of going to print are: Asda £8; Tesco £9; Boots £13.99 and Lloyds Pharmacy £12.99.

 Most offer an online booking system and store locator so you can find your nearest branch offering this service.
 Many independent pharmacies also offer vaccinations, and prices may be cheaper.
 If you’re planning a walk-in appointment, you may want to call ahead to check availability.

 The flu jab and the Covid-19 booster

 A September 2021 paper published by the Combining Influenza and COVID-19 Vaccination (ComFluCOV) study team tested the impact of receiving two vaccines on the same day, one in each arm.
 More than 750 people took part, aged 18 years and over, and “participants with other co-morbidities that made them eligible for routine influenza vaccine were included.”